 This year we’re supporting the Feature of the Year (Broadcast) award.
 Healthcare communication is often dismissed as complex, but this award celebrates the ability to transform intricate health information into accessible, engaging content in as little as two minutes.
 The skill of experienced journalists and emerging voices working across the UK in this field is exceptional.

-Our name derives from the colloquial phrase everyone used when the NHS brand was introduced.
 The blue lozenge logo first appeared in the 1990s, but following a 1999 rebranding exercise, it unified more than 600 different visual identities into one cohesive system.
 Initially criticised for diverting funding from service provision, the investment in communication and branding has proved its worth.
 Today the NHS remains one of the most iconic brands globally, though trust has never been lower.

 In today’s healthcare environment, leaders face mounting responsibilities and relentless pressures.
 Our mission is to add value through strategic communication and engagement across the health and care sector.
 Strategic communication, handled by specialists, helps healthcare leaders excel at what matters most: improving the lives of patients, service users and communities.